 Body image issues in children and young people have traditionally been thought more likely to affect girls.
-Yet recent research has shown that males today also feel under pressure to look a certain way.
+Yet research has shown that boys today also feel under pressure to look a certain way.
 What can parents do to support their son if they are affected?
-By Parent Info editor, Eleanor Levy
+By Eleanor Levy

 A recent report from campaign group BeReal has found that boys in the UK are suffering from body confidence issues, alongside their female friends.
 And while girls are still more likely to suffer from self-esteem issues about their bodies as they grow, boys are less likely to talk about them and seek help.

 Somebody Like Me surveyed 2000 UK children between 11 and 16 on how they feel about their bodies.